KelvinHere/book-review-app/testing.md

 is then called to render the viewbooks.html page where this information should now be displayed and the test asserts that all the book information that should be pulled from the database is displayed on the output page.

-The result of my unit-tests
+The result of my unittests
 - ![unittests](https://github.com/KelvinHere/book-review-app/blob/master/readme-files/testing/unittests.jpg "result of unit tests")

 ### Writing your own unittests